alexdong/mort/README.md

 [gemini-testing](https://github.com/gemini-testing/gemini) allows you to zoom in to a DOM element and run visual regression tests on this one node only.
 It aims to provide a harness for testing css and it even provides a nice feature to extract css converage data.

-# Dependencies & Assumptions

-Mort is a simple, albeit a tasteful, wrapper over three important services that do the heavylifting.

-* It uses [BrowserStack](https://www.browserstack.com/screenshots/api) for real device, parallel screenshots capturing.
-BrowserStack is not free.
-Nor is your time.

-* It relies on [scikit-image](https://github.com/scikit-image/scikit-image)'s `skimage.measure.compare_ssim` algorithm to compute the mean Structural Similarity Index between two images.

-The [SSIM (PDF)](http://www.cns.nyu.edu/pub/eero/wang03-reprint.pdf) approach gives more control over both the comparison process, eg multichannel, dynamic range or gaussian weights, and more output details regards the similarities, making it superior to the hard coded approach used in Yandex's [looks-same](https://github.com/gemini-testing/looks-same) or Yahoo's [blink-diff](https://github.com/yahoo/blink-diff).
-(Recommended [default parameters](https://github.com/scikit-image/scikit-image/blob/adc1a19dd5083f89cf04caf8cd9ff19916a4a293/skimage/measure/_structural_similarity.py#L67) have been set to match the implementation of Wang et. al)

-* Mort relies on **git**'s hash value for different versions.
-Different from the `gemini` approach, instead of maintaining a golden standard of a set of screen shots, which inevitably brings the burden of maintaining it, mort takes a lightweight approach: it generates the screen shots with the current git hash, retrieved by running `git rev-parse HEAD`.

 # Concepts & Terminology

 * `target`: a descriptor for a combination of a specific version of os and browser.
 A target is the basic unit for scheduling and comparison.
 The full list can be found on [BrowserStack's Browsers & Mobile Devices for Screenshot Testing page](https://www.browserstack.com/list-of-browsers-and-platforms?product=screenshots).
 Here is a couple of examples: